isomerpages/singapore-customs-old/_export-procedures-more/02c7-Supply-of-Air-Sea-Stores.md

 | **Spirits** | 0.25 Bottle|
 | **Beer or Stout (local or imported)** |4 Cans |

+## Registration as Exporter of Duty and GST-Unpaid Liquor and/or Tobacco Sea Stores

+All exporters of duty and GST-unpaid liquor and/or tobacco sea stores are required to be registered with Singapore Customs before an export permit can be obtained via TradeNet.
+You may register via the [“Application for Registration as an Exporter of Duty and GST-Unpaid Liquor and/or Tobacco Sea Stores”](https://go.gov.sg/seastores-exporter)  form.

+Please refer to [Circular No. 05/2021](/news-and-media/circulars/2021-06-22-Circular052021.pdf) for more information.

 ## Customs Permit Requirements for Sea Stores